Blackpink

-Blackpink's debut studio album, The Album (2020), was the first album by a female act in South Korea to sell one million copies.
-Their 2022 follow-up, Born Pink, was the first to sell two million copies, the first by a girl group to reach number one on the US Billboard 200 since Danity Kane in 2008, and the first by a Korean girl group to top the Billboard 200 and the UK Albums Chart.
-The album's lead single, "Pink Venom" (2022), was the first song by a Korean group to reach number one on Australia's ARIA Singles Chart and the first by a girl group to reach number one on the Billboard Global 200.
-Blackpink has overall achieved three number-ones on the Billboard Global 200 and four number-ones on the Billboard Global Excl.
-US, the most for a female act, as well as ten entries on the US Billboard Hot 100.
-Their Born Pink World Tour (2022–23) became the highest-grossing concert tour by a female group and Asian act in history, while they became the first Asian act to headline Coachella in 2023.
+Blackpink's debut studio album, The Album (2020), was the first album by a Korean girl group to sell one million copies.
+Their 2022 follow-up, Born Pink, was the first album by a Korean girl group to sell two million copies and to reach number one on the US Billboard 200 and the UK Albums Chart.
+The album's lead single "Pink Venom" was the first song by a Korean group to top Australia's ARIA Singles Chart and the first by a girl group to top the Billboard Global 200.
+Blackpink earned further global number-one singles with "Shut Down" (2022) and "Jump" (2025) and has the most US Billboard Hot 100 entries among Korean female acts.
+Their Born Pink World Tour (2022–23) was the highest-grossing concert tour by a female group and Asian act in history, while they became the first Asian act to headline Coachella in 2023.
+Their extended play Deadline (2026) set first-day and first-week sales records for a Korean girl group.

-With 40 billion streams and 20 million records sold worldwide, Blackpink is one of the best-selling girl groups of all time.
-They are the most-subscribed music act on YouTube and have the most-viewed music group channel, and are the most-followed and most-streamed girl group on Spotify.
-Blackpink's accolades include several Golden Disc Awards, MAMA Awards, People's Choice Awards, and MTV Video Music Awards; they were the first girl group to win Group of the Year at the latter awards in the 21st century.
+With over 40 billion streams and 20 million records sold worldwide, Blackpink is one of the best-selling girl groups of all time.
+They are the most-subscribed music act on YouTube and the first to surpass 100 million subscribers, as well as the most-viewed band on the platform.
+They are also the most-followed and most-streamed female group on Spotify.
+Blackpink's accolades include a Billboard Music Award, an MTV Europe Music Award, and multiple Golden Disc Awards and MTV Video Music Awards; they were the first girl group to win Group of the Year at the latter awards in the 21st century.
 Outside of music, they have endorsement deals in various industries and incorporate fashion into their public image.
 For their work as advocates for climate change awareness, the group was invested as honorary Members of the Order of the British Empire (MBE) in 2023.
 Blackpink was the first girl group to enter Forbes 30 Under 30 Asia and was named Times 2022 Entertainer of the Year.
 The group has been ranked among the top of the Forbes Korea Power Celebrity 40 list and recognized by former South Korean president Moon Jae-in for spreading K-pop and Korean culture worldwide.
+In addition to their group activities, all four members have also pursued solo careers.